GCS: Generalized Cache Coherence For Efficient Synchronization: Design

-As we saw in \S\ref{ssec:background}, a directory-based cache-coherence protocol ensures SWMR semantics by tracking the permission of the requested cache line --- \textbf{M}, \textbf{S} or \textbf{I}.
-If an instruction's execution at one node (\eg, a CPU core in multi-core architecture or a compute blade in disaggregated architectures, \etc) requests a cache line with a specific permission, the protocol triggers a transaction that makes the cache line available with that permission to that instruction immediately.
+As we saw in \S\ref{ssec:background}, a directory-based cache-coherence protocol ensures SWMR invariant by tracking the permission of the requested cache line --- \textbf{M}, \textbf{S} or \textbf{I}.
+If an instruction's execution at one node (\eg, a CPU core in multi-core architecture or a compute blade in disaggregated architectures, \etc) requests a cache line with specific permission, the protocol triggers a transaction that makes the cache line available with that permission to that instruction immediately.
 For instance, in Fig.~\ref{fig:cache_coherence_example}, the protocol provides the cache line to node $N_1$ with $M$ permission via a transaction that (i) invalidates the cache line at $N_2$'s cache, and (ii) updates the sharer list and permission for the cache line at the directory.

-To enable the temporal generalization of the protocol, where a node can hold the cache line with a certain permission for an arbitrary number of instructions (critical section), we must be able to \emph{delay} other nodes from acquiring the cache line immediately in some cases.
-Specifically, other nodes should be able to acquire the cache line only after the first node explicitly releases it, marking the end of its critical section.
+To enable the temporal generalization of the protocol, where a node can hold the cache line with certain permission for an arbitrary number of instructions (critical section), we add two new request types, \code{Acquire}~(\textcircled{1} in Fig.~\ref{fig:gcs_wait_queue_example}) to request the cache line mark the beginning of the critical section and \code{Release}~(\textcircled{3} in Fig.~\ref{fig:gcs_wait_queue_example}) to release the cache line and explicitly mark the end of the critical section.
+Moreover, we must be able to \emph{delay} other nodes from acquiring the cache line immediately in some cases.
+Specifically, other nodes should be able to acquire the cache line only after the first node explicitly releases it.
 A natural way to enable such deferred cache line (and associated permission) transfers is by enqueuing requests to the cache line in a \emph{wait queue}, and dequeuing a request only when the first node releases the cache line.
 This is akin to wait queues used in synchronization primitives, except the queue is embedded within the cache-coherence layer.